 On the 100-year anniversary of the great Russian Revolution, it is necessary to study and draw all the lessons of its main achievement: the building of the III International – the Communist International – a year and a half after seizing power.
 It was the most advanced attempt to form a world revolutionary leadership and the first to understand this leadership as a democratically centralized organization of revolutionary parties to develop the socialist revolution and seize power in all countries of the world.
+By Alicia Sagra

-Founding the III International was one of the constant worries of Lenin.
+Founding the III International was one constant concern for Lenin.
 Trotsky wrote that in the 1915 Zimmerwald Conference when the few socialists against the first world war gathered, Lenin was so harsh on the reformists – despite accepting to sign a declaration against war with them – because his main worry was the International Party.
 Trotsky added that Lenin set the first stone of the III International at that moment, and his intransigence with the reformists was due to his conception of revolutionaries having to found their own party apart from the reformists who, if they wished, could form theirs.

 Why this obsession with the International Party?

 As the Marxist intellectual George Novack wrote, that is not a dogma, not even a sentimental dream.
 Internationalism is based on the world character of the capitalist economy.
 Unlike feudal societies, capitalist society is not fragmented and isolated.
-Capitalism, since its beginning, run on world basis; it extended the world market and imposed the international division of labor.
+Capitalism, since its beginning, run on a world basis; it extended the world market and imposed the international division of labour.
 No capitalist country can live isolated from the world, even less after the emergence of imperialism in the early XX century.
 That generated the internationalization of class struggle and posed the great need for an international organization of workers, to be able to advance in the tasks to defeat imperialism and build socialism worldwide.

 The first great step

-The first attempt to build an international party was in 1864, with the emergence of the First International of which Marx and Engels participated.
-This was the first step to unite workers’ forces beyond borders.
+The first attempt to build an international party was in 1864, with the emergence of the First International in which Marx and Engels participated.
+This was the first step to uniting workers’ forces beyond borders.
 It was very important to challenge the policy of the European bourgeoisie, which used the workers of one country to break the strikes in another country.
 However, it was fragile due to the incipient degree of organization of the proletariat, at the time.
 It was not a party, but a united front of workers’ organizations and leaders.

 It had a clear class nature, but it had no clear ideology.
 Marx and Engels’ followers, defenders of scientific socialism, were part of it, as well as two sectors of Anarchism expressed in Proudhon and Bakunin.
 The theoretical-programmatic differences were strong when the First International had to face its first great revolutionary challenge: the 1871 Paris Commune.